katydecorah/font-library/CONTRIBUTING.md

 * Double check your tags and ask yourself if it's something that you would use to find fonts
 * Provide a brief description of the tags you added or changed
-* Edit tags in small batches (<20 edits) to make reviewing quicker and easier
+* Edit tags in small batches (<20 edits) to help speed up the reviewing process

 :grey_question: If you're new to Github, I recommend reading: [Creating a pull request](https://help.github.com/articles/creating-a-pull-request/).